The Different Types Of Schools And How To Choose The Ideal One For Your Child’s Needs

 Charter School

 As a hybrid, charter schools have both public and private features.
 They receive funding from the government like public schools, but enrolling students in charter schools involves a separate application, and the spaces are usually limited.
 Anyone can apply to open a charter school, and once approved, the school receives funds for a while.
-Then the school upgrades to private if performance expectations are met or loses its charter and is closed if failed to meet performance expectations.
+Then, the school upgrades to private if performance expectations are met or loses its charter and is closed if performance expectations are failed to be met.

 Magnet School